 Choose something that just thinking about it makes you shake in your boots.
 Maybe it’s belting out karaoke (one of my worst fears since I’m tone-deaf).
 Going to a zoo and staring at the snakes and spiders.
 Taking the elevator to the top floor and looking out if you’re afraid of heights.

-Trust me, afterwards, you will not only be proud, but you’ll also be a happy camper.
+Trust me, afterward, you will not only be proud, but you’ll also be a happy camper.

 I’d seen someone repair a punctured tire, but hadn’t actually attempted it yet myself.
 And there are bears!
 There were a lot of fears there.
 But the fear also made me feel alive.
 It made me stronger.